 This bill allows the board of education to provide a certificate of eligibility for individuals seeking to become career and technical educators in specific specialty areas.
-It introduces a new subparagraph to RSA 21-N:9, II(s), which permits candidates for a career and technical education (CTE) specialty area license to substitute certain qualifications for a nationally recognized test of academic proficiency.
-Specifically, candidates may use three years of professional paid full-time experience in the relevant area and a current industry-recognized credential approved by the department, as listed in a published list of acceptable credentials.
+It introduces a new subparagraph to RSA 21-N:9, II(s), which permits candidates for a career and technical education (CTE) specialty area license to substitute a nationally recognized test of academic proficiency with three years of professional paid full-time experience in the relevant field and a current industry-recognized credential approved by the department.

 Version adopted by both bodies: 21-N:9